 Our report is intended solely for the Committee of Management and members of the Shop, Distributive and Allied Employees' Association (Victorian Branch) and should not be used by parties other than the Committee of Management and the members of Shop, Distributive and Allied Employees' Association (Victorian Branch).
+We disclaim any assumption of responsibility for any reliance on this report, or on the Financial Report to which it relates, to any person other than the Committee of Management and the members of the Shop, Distributive and Allied Employees' Association (Victorian Branch).
 We disclaim any assumption of responsibility for any reliance on this report, or on the Financial Report to which it relates, to any person other than the Committee of Management and the members of the Shop, Distributive and Allied Employees' Association (Victorian Branch) or for any other purpose than that for which it was prepared.